MartinAtanasovWork/UniqueBuy/README.md

 A platform where customers can order personalized handmade items from artisans around the world.
 Unlike typical marketplaces, every product is crafted on demand to the buyer’s specifications, ensuring uniqueness and sustainability..

-We have some cool functionallities so why don't you go check them out.
 We hope you can enjoy our application.

 ---